 🚩 Real Training is always an Upgrade Away

 In most businesses, some customers subsidize other customers.
 Good businesses match the perceived value with an appropriate price for difference customers.

 In a martial arts school, there are practitioners which place a higher value on training than others and are willing to pay more for it.
 For example, those that value training more are likely to attend more classes.
 Or maybe a student wishes to have more in depth training on a subject.
 In either case, a student is likely to pay more for this opportunity.
 Being able to match student cost to value perceived is good for both students and the school.

 However, in the case of a McDojo, upgrades are used to fulfill the original promise of training.
 A school will make a promise of a certain level of training for a specific membership, not fulfill it to the level of value promised, and instead push an upgraded membership to give the value originally promised to the student.
 The “real” training the student is looking for remains elusive behind yet another upgrade.
 The art becomes completely fractured amongst many levels of upgrades without clear understanding of how each membership fits into training.

-How we combat this: We base all memberships on frequency and duration of training of training.
+How we combat this: We base all memberships on frequency and duration of training.
 If you want to train more and upgrade, you’ll a pay a little more.
 This keeps things simple and transparent while ensuring students pay the appropriate amount for real value.

 🚩 The teacher makes Grandiose Statements and/or is Unqualified